sammochen/editorials/LeetCode 464 Editorial.md

 ```

 ## Summary
-The question feels like a standard dynamic programming question, where we see if it is possible to reach a target with a set of choices.
+At first glance, the question feels like a standard dynamic programming question, where we see if it is possible to reach some target with a set of choices.
 However, the restriction where we cannot choose repeated values means we have to introduce a way to remember which numbers are left to choose from.
 The small ```maxChoosableInteger``` value means that we can remember the **set** of which numbers are left.

 ### Tags
 Dynamic Programming, Bit Manipulation, Minimax